giz-t-hub/2025/README.md

 - <b> Data and statistics </b>
 - <b> Urban mobility </b>
+  - <b> Understanding factors influencing ride-splitting adoption in Beijing: A comparative analysis with solo ride-hailing </b> Danyue Zhi, Ying Lv, Huijun Sun, Xiaoyan Feng, Weize Song, Alejandro Tirachini, Constantinos Antoniou: https://www.sciencedirect.com/science/article/pii/S0965856425002538?dgcid=coauthor - *Abstract: "Ride-splitting, a special kind of ride-hailing service, presents significant potential for energy savings and emission reduction.
+Studying factors that promote ride-splitting can help build sustainable transportation systems.
+Although many studies have analyzed the impact of the built environment and sociodemographic variables on ride-splitting, there is a lack of consideration of variables specific to ride-hailing systems.
+This study aims to analyze the complex impact of explanatory variables (including ride-hailing system-specific variables) on ride-splitting, based on an interpretable machine-learning framework. (...)"*
+  - <b> Evaluating the safety and speed impacts of the 20mph speed limit in the UK: Evidence and insights </b> Mohammed Quddus, Athanasios Theofilatos, Mingjie Feng, Rune Elvik: https://www.sciencedirect.com/science/article/pii/S0001457525002969?dgcid=coauthor - *Abstract: "Studies on the effectiveness of 20mph speed limits in the UK vary due to differences in context, methods, data, environments, and schemes.
+Many of them do not account for confounding factors like regression-to-the-mean, long-term trends, or changes in traffic volume, making it difficult to generalise their overall impact.
+Moreover, there is a need to account for the different effects of physical measures (speed humps, cameras) and sign-only measures, when examining the benefits of 20mph limits.
+Hence, the present paper attempts to add to current knowledge in the field and address these issues by developing a methodology to assess and classify the quality and validity of existing studies on 20mph speed limits in the UK."*

 - <b> Social issues </b>
 - <b> Climate and environment </b>
+  - <b> The hidden trends in battery supply and demand: A regional analysis </b> McKinsey: https://www.mckinsey.com/features/mckinsey-center-for-future-mobility/our-insights/the-hidden-trends-in-battery-supply-and-demand-a-regional-analysis#/ - *Global trends suggest that the battery market is oversaturated, but a regional analysis reveals pockets of opportunity.*
 - <b> Transport infrastructure </b>
 - <b> General </b>